 |Peanut butter||2 tablespoons|

-Use the following examples of everyday items to help determine your serving sizes:
+Use the following examples of everyday items to help determine your serving sizes (see Figure 3).

 Use measuring cups and spoons to measure your portions.
-Here are some common measures that may be helpful to remember.
+Here are some common measurements that may be helpful to remember.

 - 3 teaspoons = 1 tablespoon